robb-j/ProgrammableThings/README.md

 # ProgrammableThings

 Reconfigurable stuff on microcontrollers.
 ProgrammableThings introduces a new re-programmable layer to microcontroller firmware to allow dynamic scripting of devices rather than static firmware.
-The idea is to allow different ways of getting JavaScript scripts onto a microcontroller which have controlled access to relevant hardware and peripherals.
+The idea is to allow different ways of getting JavaScript scripts onto a microcontroller which have controlled access to relevant hardware and peripherals to male the firmware malliable and potentially more maintainable over time.

 This takes the form of a library of modules to enable you to create an API between your hardware and scripting and some other useful tools like creating captive portals.